History of Trieste: Irredentism and the Great War

-First martyr of this movement is considered a Trieste, Guglielmo Oberdan, which, for plotting to kill the Austrian Emperor Franz Joseph, he was tried and hanged in his hometown 20 December 1882.
-Close to the Italian irredentist movement and perceived as such by the Austrian authorities, was the aforementioned National League, maximum Trieste organization of private nature of time, which grew to 11,569 members in 1912.
-On 23 May 1915, the news of the declaration of war on Austria-Hungary, were set on fire by pro-Austrian demonstrators, in addition to the headquarters of the National League, the Palazzo Tonello where he was preparing the irredentist newspaper "Il Piccolo" and the 'building of Gymnastics Triestina, irredentist sports association.
+The first martyr for this movement is Trieste's, Guglielmo Oberdan, who was triad and hanged in Trieste on 20 December 1882 for plotting to kill Emperor Franz Joseph.
+Close to the Italian irredentist movement and perceived as such by the Austrian authorities, was the aforementioned National League, the largest private organization in Trieste at the time, which grew to 11,569 members in 1912.
+On 23 May 1915, after the news of the Italian declaration of war on Austro-Hungary, pro-Austrian demonstrators, set fire to the headquarters of the National League, Palazzo Tonello, which house the editorial office of the irredentist newspaper "Il Piccolo" and the building of the irredentist sports association Società Ginnastica Triestina.